Donors/Partners: Diaspora Armenians Who Own Homes in Armenia, UNHCR, Individual Donors

-Major Goal: The goal of this project is find Diaspora based Armenians who are willing to allocate their apartments or houses in Armenia to Artsakh Armenian families for a period of at least 12 months.
+Major Goal: For Diasporan Armenians who are willing to allocate their apartments or houses in Armenia to Artsakh Armenian families for a period of at least 12 months.

 Background: As a result of the Azerbaijani and Turkish aggression against the Armenians of the Republic of Artsakh, more than 90,000 people were displaced from their homes between September 27 and November 9, 2020.
-Despite the end of the conflict on November 9-10, 2020 and the return of 35,000 Armenians back to Stepanakert and other regions, more than 50,000 Armenians have become homeless due to the destruction of personal property and loss and transfer of lands to Azerbaijan, namely the territories of Shushi, Hadrut, Kalbacar, Qashatagh (Lachin), parts of Martuni and parts of Martakher (like Talish).
+Despite the end of the conflict on November 9-10, 2020 and the return of 35,000 Armenians back to Stepanakert and other regions, more than 50,000 Armenians have become homeless due to the destruction of personal property and loss and transfer of lands to Azerbaijan, namely the territories of Shushi, Hadrut, Kalbacar, Qashatagh (Lachin), and parts of Martuni and Martakert.

-Program Description: This program is designed to support homeless Artsakh families who are currently residing in the Republic of Armenia by providing them with free housing for 12 months, until the Armenian Government is able to provide them with a more permanent housing solution.
+Program Description: This program is designed to support displaced families from Artsakh who are currently residing in the Republic of Armenia by providing them with free housing for 12 months, until the Armenian Government is able to provide them with a more permanent housing solution.

 Since October 30, 2020, more than 800 families (3,000 people), primarily from Shushi, Hadrut, Kalbacar, Talish, and other territories transferred to Azerbaijan, have registered at Aleppo-NGO seeking financial, housing and humanitarian assistance.
-Aleppo-NGO is conducting periodic needs assessments of each family.
+Aleppo-NGO conducts periodic needs assessments of each family to ensure adequate assistance.

 How Does it Work?